FilipsFedotovs/EDER-TSU/README.md

 5) cd ..

 6) tmux

    please note the number of lxplus machine at which tmux session is logged in

-7) kinit your<username>@CERN.CH -l 24h00m
+8) kinit your<username>@CERN.CH -l 24h00m

-8) python3 R1_PrepareRecData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --f (your file with reconstructed tracks)
+9) python3 R1_PrepareRecData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --f (your file with reconstructed tracks)

    Purpose: This script prepares the reconstruction data for EDER-TSU gluing routines by using the custom file with track resonstruction data

    FYI: min and max value arguments can be changed or completely removed if all ECC data to be reconstructed.
 The script can take 1-5 minutes depending on the size of the input file.
 Once it finish it will give the message "The          track    data has been created successfully and written to ....' and exit.

-9) python3 R2_GenerateSeeds.py --Mode R
+10) python3 R2_GenerateTracks.py --Mode R

-   Purpose: This script selects and prepares 2-track seed candidates that could be used for vertexing.
+    Purpose: This script selects and prepares 2-segments track seed candidates that could be used for gluing.
 The seeds are subject to distance cuts
     FYI: The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs take about an hour.

-10) python3 R2_GenerateSeeds.py --Mode C
+11) python3 R2_GenerateTracks.py --Mode C

     FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.
 If the jobs are completed it will remove duplicates from the seeds and generate the following message: "Seed generation is completed".

-11) python3 R3_FilterSeeds.py --Mode R
+12) python3 R3_FilterSeeds.py --Mode R

     Purpose: This script takes preselected 2-track seed candidates from previous step and refines them by applying additional cuts on the parameters such as DOCA, fiducial cute and distance to the possible vertex origin.
    FYI: The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs can take few hours.

-12) python3 python3 R3_FilterSeeds.py --Mode C
+13) python3 python3 R3_FilterSeeds.py --Mode C

     FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

-13) python3 R4_VertexSeeds.py --Mode R
+14) python3 R4_VertexSeeds.py --Mode R

     Purpose: This script takes refined 2-track seed candidates from previous step and perfromes a vertex fit by using pre-trained CNN model.
     FYI: The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs can take few hours.

-14) python3 R4_VertexSeeds.py --Mode C
+15) python3 R4_VertexSeeds.py --Mode C

     FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.
     The output will produce a file R4_R5_CNN_Fit_Seeds.csv with a list of seeds with each one given a probability value and R4_R5_CNN_Fit_Seeds.pkl with Seed class instances.

-15) python3 R5_AnalyseSeedLinks.py --Mode R
+16) python3 R5_AnalyseSeedLinks.py --Mode R

     Purpose: This script takes CNN Fit seed candidates from previous step and refines them by applying additional cuts on the parameters such Seed Link Strength.
    FYI: The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs can take few hours.

-16) python3 R5_AnalyseSeedLinks.py --Mode C
+17) python3 R5_AnalyseSeedLinks.py --Mode C

     FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

-17) python3 R6_MergeVertices.py
+18) python3 R6_MergeVertices.py

     Purpose: This script takes vertex-fitted 2-track seed candidates from previous step and merges them if seeds have a common track.
     FYI: The execution can take up to several hours if the data size is big.
 The program will produce the R6_REC_VERTICES.pkl.
     In the file each line will contain a list of seed objects.

-EDER-VIANN Vertex Reconstruction Evaluation
+EDER-TSU Track de-segmentation evaluation
 --
-Can only be used if there is a data available with MC vertex truth information.
+Can only be used if there is a data available with MC track truth information.

-1) python3 E1_PrepareEvalData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --Track FEDRA --f (your file with reconstructed tracks)
+1) python3 E1_PrepareEvalData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000  --f (your file with reconstructed tracks)

-   Purpose: This script prepares the MC tracking data for EDER-VIANN vertexing evaluation routines.
+   Purpose: This script prepares the MC tracking data for EDER-TSU de-segmentation evaluation routines.
    FYI: min and max value arguments have to match those that were used in for previous phase in Step 8.
    The script can take 1-5 minutes depending on the size of the input file.
-   Once it finish it will give the message "The track data has been created successfully and written to ....' and exit.
+   Once it finish it will give the message "The track segment data has been created successfully and written to ....' and exit.

-2) python3 E2_GenerateEvalSeeds.py --Mode R
+2) python3 E2_GenerateEvalTracks.py --Mode R

-   Purpose: This script selects and prepares 2-track seeds that have a common Mother particle.
+   Purpose: This script selects and prepares 2-segment track seeds that have a common MC track id.
    The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs take about an hour.

-3) python3 E2_GenerateEvalSeeds.py --Mode C
+3) python3 E2_GenerateEvalTracks.py --Mode C

    FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.
    If the jobs are completed it will remove duplicates from the seeds and generate the following message: "Seed generation is completed".